Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2025_Justin_Manion.md

 ### Future Plans for Submitty
 I am planning to work on Submitty in Fall 2025 and Spring 2026 (and beyond!).
 Here are some features I am interested in adding:

+- **Mentor new developers** – Having experienced the challenge of learning Submitty’s large codebase as a newcomer, I’m eager to share my knowledge and help new contributors get up to speed quickly while enjoying the process along the way.
-- **Enhance the Autograding page** – A vital tool for instructors; improving it means a better experience for everyone.
+- **Enhance the Autograding Configuration page** – A vital tool for instructors; improving it means a better experience for everyone.
-- **Transform the home page into a dashboard** – Centralize key info like upcoming gradeables and grade summaries, reducing the need to jump between courses.
+- **Transform the home page into a dashboard** – Adding notifications was a good start, but there is more information to centralize such as grade summaries and upcoming gradeables.
-- **Refactor and modularize `forum.js`** – The forum is a favorite feature but trapped in a single 3,000-line file.
+- **Refactor and modularize `forum.js`** – The forum is a favorite feature but most of its JavaScript is in a single 3,000 line file.
 Breaking it up will make it cleaner, faster, and easier to improve.
 - **Improve site intuitiveness and maintainability** – Tackle tech debt with cleaner CSS, fewer inline scripts, smaller files, and stronger testing, making the platform friendlier for all developers.
-- **Convert pages to Vue** – The component-based approach is a joy to work with and a strong candidate to become a core part of the stack.
+- **Convert more pages to Vue** – The component-based approach is a joy to work with and a strong candidate to become a core part of the stack.
-- **Deepen database integration** – Excited to apply upcoming coursework to build smarter, more efficient database features.
+- **Work with the database** – I'm taking Database Systems next semester, and am excited to apply what I learned to Submitty!
-- **Explore WebSockets** – Real-time features could level up many parts of Submitty, and I’m eager to dive in.
+- **Explore WebSockets** – I still haven't worked with them much, and want to learn more!

+--

-Overall, this summer has been an invaluable experience in my journey to becoming a software developer.
+Overall, this summer has been an invaluable experience in my journey to becoming a real-world software developer.
 I would like to thank Professor Cutler, my teammates, and RPI for making this happen.
 I’m so proud of all that we accomplished and excited to see what we create next!